adobe-rnd/franklin-site-status/README.md

 ## Deployment

-The command to release and deploy the server, importer and audit worker and is:
+The command to release and deploy the server and audit worker and is:

 `npm run release-deploy:dev` for dev deployment
 `npm run release-deploy:prod` for production deployment